Ivan Marinković

-Ivan Marinković (born November 27, 1993) is a Serbian professional basketball player who last played for Telenet Giants Antwerp of the Belgian BNXT League.
+Ivan Marinković (born 27 November 1993) is a Serbian professional basketball player for Bosna of the Bosnian League and the ABA League.

 Club career

 Marinković went through the youth ranks of KK Crvena zvezda and made a couple of first team appearances during the 2010–11 Adriatic League.
 In September 2011, he joined KK Partizan, a club where he made his first basketball steps.
 Three months later he signed his first, 4-year long, professional contract.
-On August 27, 2012, he was loaned to OKK Beograd till the end of the season.
+On 27 August 2012 he was loaned to OKK Beograd till the end of the season.
 In December 2013, he signed with MZT Skopje for the rest of the season.
 In December 2014, he left MZT.
-On January 28, 2015, he moved to Poland and signed with Wilki Morskie Szczecin.
+On 28 January 2015 he moved to Poland and signed with Wilki Morskie Szczecin.

-On July 21, 2015, he signed a three-year deal with Zadar.
+On 21 July 2015 he signed a three-year deal with Zadar.

-On August 7, 2017, he signed with Turkish club Yeşilgiresun Belediye.
+On 7 August 2017 he signed with Turkish club Yeşilgiresun Belediye.

-On June 22, 2018, he signed with Slovenian team Sixt Primorska.
+On 22 June 2018 he signed with Slovenian team Sixt Primorska.

-On February 4, 2020, he has signed with Cedevita Olimpija of the Slovenian League.
+On 4 February 2020 he signed with Cedevita Olimpija of the Slovenian League.

-On August 31, 2021, he has signed with Borac Čačak of the Basketball League of Serbia and the ABA League.
+On 31 August 2021 he signed with Borac Čačak of the Basketball League of Serbia and the ABA League.